Manu25012001/GPT2-From-Scratch-/README.md

 ## Overview

 This project involves building a **GPT-2 model** from scratch.
 It follows the principles of the **Transformer architecture** and focuses on creating a custom implementation of the GPT-2 model.
-The project covers every stage, from **data preprocessing** to **training**, allowing you to fully understand how GPT-2 works at a low level.
+The project covers every stage, allowing you to fully understand how GPT-2 works at a low level.

 ## Features